 Group/ Company

-2014 2013
+2015 2014

 RM'000 RM'000

+Paid:-

-Final single tier dividend of 0.5 sen per ordinary shares 620
+Final single tier dividend of 0.5 sen per ordinary share in respect of the financial year ended 30 June 2014 630

-in respect of the financial year ended 30 June 2014 630 -
+Interim single tier dividend of 0.5 sen per ordinary share in respect of the financial year ended 30 June 2015 630

+1,260 -

 At the forthcoming Annual General Meeting, a final dividend of 0.5 sen per ordinary share amounting to RM630,000 in respect of the current financial year will be proposed for shareholders' approval.
 The financial statements for the current financial year do not reflect this proposed dividend.
-Such dividend, if approved by the shareholders, will be accounted for as a liability in the financial year ending 30 June 2015.
+Such dividend, if approved by the shareholders, will be accounted for as a liability in the financial year ending 30 June 2016.